dissyskcl/starter-academic/content/home/events.md

 headless: true

 # Order that this section appears on the page.
-weight: 23
+weight: 24

-title: 'News'
+title: 'Events'
-subtitle: 'Last news from the group'
+subtitle: 'Conferences and workshops organised by the group'

 content:
   # Page type to display.
 E.g. post, event, publication...